Texas had seven mass shootings over 10 years. Meanwhile, gun control has loosened statewide.

 The mass shootings in Texas included in this timeline were sourced from Mother Jones’ U.S. mass shootings database.
 We mentioned shootings outside of Texas that had a major impact on Texas legislation but did not include them in the timeline.

-We selected poll questions from University of Texas/Texas Tribune polls that asked about gun control and gun violence.
+We selected poll questions from University of Texas polls that asked about gun control and gun violence.
 We prioritized questions that consistently appeared in surveys and asked specifically about mass shootings or major gun bills.
 Similar options for a question were consolidated — for example, “Strongly support” and “Somewhat support” appear together as “Support.”

 The introductory graphic was inspired by the timeline from The Washington Post’s mass shootings article.